hppavilion1/WalScript-Alpha/WalTests/WalTests.md

 To test any WalScript implementation for bugs
 Types
 -----
 Feature: To test individual features of the language

 Implementation: To test various programs in the language

+Error: intentionally flawed programs to test that errors work